 How does the belt system work?

 As a beginner you are considered a White Belt (10th Kup).
 When you buy your first outfit (Dobok) it will come with a White Belt.
 After around 3 months you can take part in your first grading for White Belt Yellow Stripe (9th Kup).
 You are then eligible to grade once every 3 months to advance through the grades of Yellow Belt (8th Kup), Yellow Belt Green Stripe (7th Kup), Green Belt (6th Kup), Green Belt Blue Stripe (5th Kup) and Blue Belt (4th Kup).
 Once a Blue Belt you are then only eligible to grade once every 6 months through Blue Belt Red Stripe (3rd Kup), Red Belt (2nd Kup), Red Belt Black Stripe (1st Kup) and finally to Black Belt (1st Dan / Degree).
 A beginner can get to Black Belt in as little as 3 1/2yrs.
 It takes a little longer to progress through the grades of Black Belt but it is possible to go as high as 9th Dan.

 How do Gradings work?

-When you are eligible for your first grading we will let you know when the next Pre-Grading is being held.
-A Pre-Grading is a practice grading under exam conditions where we show you what to expect and test your readiness.
-If you pass the Pre-Grading you will then be entered into the Grading itself.
-Both our Pre-Gradings and Gradings are held at the Emersons Green Village Hall; Pre-Gradings are judged by the teaching team, Gradings are judged by the Vice-Chairman of the T.A.G.B., Grand Master Michael Dew (9th Dan Black Belt).
+Before each Grading we will run through a Pre-Grading with you where we show you what to expect and test your readiness.
+If you pass you can then enter the Grading itself which will be held at our Emersons Green venue and will be judged by the Vice-Chairman of the T.A.G.B., Grand Master Michael Dew (9th Degree Black Belt).
 If you are successful in passing the Grading you will find out at your next lesson when you will receive your new belt and certificate.